Splash Mountain: History

 Splash Mountain was originally conceived in 1983 by Imagineer Tony Baxter.
-He wanted to attract guests to the often-empty Bear Country (now known as Bayou Country) land in Disneyland, with its single attraction being the Country Bear Jamboree (1972–2001), plus a souvenir shop, and make use of the Audio-Animatronics figures from the Disneyland attraction America Sings (1974–1988), which was also poorly attended.
+He wanted to attract guests to the often-empty Bear Country (known today as Bayou Country) land in Disneyland, with its single attraction being the Country Bear Jamboree (1972–2001), plus a souvenir shop, and make use of the Audio-Animatronics figures from the Disneyland attraction America Sings (1974–1988), which was also poorly attended.
 Dick Nunis (then-president of Walt Disney attractions) insisted that the Imagineers create a log flume for Disneyland, but the Imagineers were initially unenthusiastic about it, feeling that log flumes were too ordinary a theme park attraction to include in a Disney park.
 While trying to solve the issues of including a log flume, bringing people into Bear Country, and reusing the America Sings figures, Baxter thought of Song of the South.

 According to Baxter, the name of the ride was originally going to be Zip-a-Dee River Run.
 However, at the same time that the ride was being developed, Walt Disney Studios was coming out with the film Splash (1984).
 The studio executives saw the Imagineers' plans, and since it was a water attraction, urged them to include Daryl Hannah's mermaid character from Splash in the ride.
 Baxter refused, stating that the mermaid did not fit in with the Br'er Rabbit story.
 So the executives instead asked him to name the ride Splash Mountain.
 The character figures from America Sings were used in many scenes, though the Br'er Rabbit, Br'er Fox and Br'er Bear figures were specifically created for Splash Mountain.

 Plans to build the ride were unveiled in January 1987.
 At the time of its announcement, Disney officials stated they would not be expecting criticism for its Song of the South theming due to the ride only including the film's animated characters.
 Construction began at Disneyland in April of that year.
 By that time, Splash Mountain, whose budget had risen to $75 million, had become one of the most expensive projects created by Walt Disney Imagineering.
 The entire park cost around $17 million to build in 1955, equivalent to around $80 million in 1987.
 According to Alice Davis (wife of Disney animator and Imagineer Marc Davis), when America Sings closed in April 1988, production of Splash Mountain had gone far over budget.
 The only way to recover was to close down America Sings and use the character figures from that attraction.
 In anticipation of the opening of Splash Mountain, Bear Country was renamed Critter Country in 1988.